VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 - **Regular Expressions (regex)**: It is used to match patterns in the HTML source code and use them as filters.

 **Tools**
 - **BeautifulSoup**: This Python module parses HTML and XML documents and can easily extract information by building a parse tree from the source code of webpages.
-Learn more [here][1].
+Learn more about BeautifulSoup in its [official documentation][1].
 - **Scrapy**: It is an effective Python library that uses self-contained crawlers called spiders, that extract data from websites.
-Learn more [here][2].
+Learn more about Scrapy [here][2].
 - **Selenium**: It's a browser automation tool that runs a web browser in a regular manner by scraping dynamic material generated using JavaScript.
-Learn more [here][3].
+Explore more on Selenium in its [official documentation][3].
 - **Requests**: It is an HTTP library for Python that allows you to send and handle HTTP requests and responses.
-Learn more [here][4].
+You can visit the [official Requests documentation][4] to know more.

 **Legal Considerations**
 - Many websites' Terms of Service (TOS) specifically ban scraping.